Table of Contents

 Starting a new line or area

-To start a new line or area, disable a row between the rows of the lines.
+To start a new line or area, disable one row in between the rows with values for lines.
 Only the style properties of the first row of a line or area are applied.
 The subsequent style properties are ignored.

 Download the table data by clicking the download button above a table and selecting the desired format.
 You can download data as either CSV or a JSON file.